hermandyudin/demo/doc/ABOUT.md

 input-output classes (that is, it is a completely different model, but with the same name), the Model Registry returns an error and informs us that we cannot register the model with that name (since it is already occupied).
 The model also has its own interface. upon disconnection, it sends a request to disconnect from registry, so that it excludes the necessary instance and, if necessary, removes the model from the list of available ones.
+Also, Model Registry has a route for returning a list of active models.

 In general, this is a component that is a source of information about live models for the entire system.
 Also on this component we count various metrics by model (number of live models, names of live models, queue in RabbitMQ for each